German government descends into crisis mode – DW – 11/04/2024

 Since then, all three coalition partners have been trying to raise their own profile at the expense of the others, publicizing proposals that had not even been discussed with their partners.

-Now, Germany is in a recession and tax revenues have fallen, which will tear an additional hole into state coffers.
+Now, Germany's economy is stagnant and tax revenues have fallen, which will tear an additional hole into state coffers.

 Last month, Chancellor Olaf Scholz (SPD) held an industry summit with leading entrepreneurs and industrial trade union members but did not invite his Vice-Chancellor, the Green Party's Economy Minister Robert Habeck or Finance Minister Christian Lindner, who is also chairman of the business-oriented FDP.